Use AI to draft a better email

 Nova9 view

-AI is a useful way to draft emails more quickly, whether you're writing a new message, replying to someone or improving rough notes.
+AI is useful for creating a first draft, especially when you are unsure how to start or want to improve the wording.
 It should help you express your ideas more clearly, not decide what you should say.
-Before you send any email, check the facts, names, dates, attachments and commitments, and make sure the final message still sounds like you.
+Before sending, check the facts, tone, names, dates, attachments and commitments, and make sure the final email still sounds like you.